ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 **If you want to use the AI features the following keys are needed**

-- A Llarma Cloud account [LlamaCloud](https://cloud.llamaindex.ai/) (for parsing pdf files into markdown)
+- A LlamaCloud account [LlamaCloud](https://cloud.llamaindex.ai/) (for parsing pdf files into markdown)
+- An OpenAI API key [OpenAI API](https://platform.openai.com/docs/overview)
+- An Anthropic API key [Anthropic](https://console.anthropic.com/dashboard)
-- A Openai API key [OpenaiAPI](https://platform.openai.com/docs/overview)
+- A Voyage AI API key [Voyage AI](https://www.voyageai.com/) (for document embeddings with voyage-3-large model)
-- A Anthripic API key [Antropic](https://console.anthropic.com/dashboard)
+- A Tavily API key [Tavily](https://tavily.com/) (for web search functionality)

 ### Installation